 5 Erb Memorial Union Adell McMillan (1933 - 2010) served the Erb Memorial Union (EMU) as its first woman director from 1975 - 1991.
-Adell was also a collector of contemporary Pacific Northwest art, active community volunteer, author (including "A Common Ground: The EMU, UO from 1950-2000"), and philanthropist.
+Adell was also a collector of contemporary Pacific Northwest Art, active community volunteer, author (including "A Common Ground: The EMU, UO from 1950-2000"), and philanthropist.
 Upon her death in 2010, Adell donated her private art collection to UO.
 The Adell McMillan Art Gallery, is named in her honor for years of service as director.
 The EMU is also home to the Women's Center, a safe place where women can work and relax.
 The Women's Center is a safe and affirming place for all gender identities and has many resources, including: a lending library, lactation room, relaxation space, menstrual and safer sex supplies.
-6 Collier Landscape The Collier House was built in 1886 and originally occupied by George and Sybel Collier (Smith), and their seven children.
-Sybel, a trained botanist, went out into the local environs with a horse and buggy to discreetly collect trees and shrubs to plant around the house, lending great charm to the home.
-Among the collection were large conifers and shade trees, evergreen and flowering shrubs, and bright perennial flowers.
-Originally there was a large pasture and barn to the west where their old grey horse"Prince" was stabled.
+6 Collier Landscape The Collier House was built in 1886 and originally occupied by George and Sybel Collier, and their seven children.
+Sybel, a trained botanist, went out into the local environs with a horse and buggy to collect trees and shrubs to plant around the house.
 It is believed that many of the large conifers standing on the property today were collected by her.

-7 Friendly Hall For over 15 years there was no dormitory at UO.
+7 Friendly Hall For many years there was no dormitory at UO.
 The funding for the first dormitory on the UO campus was approved by the state legislature in 1893.
-This was initially conceived to be a co-ed dormitory, later named Friendly Hall, and a rectangular, 3-story building.
-It contained 40 rooms to accommodate 90 students and consisted of two wings separated by a solid dividing wall, the north wing for women, and the south wing for men with a common dining hall.
-After only 1 year, it switched to a mens' only dormitory, no longer accepting women.
-The building continued to be used in this fashion until 1928, when Straub Hall opened as the new dorm and it was then converted into office space.
+This first conceived to be co-ed dormitory, later called Friendly Hall was a rectangular, 3-story building.
+It contained forty rooms to accommodate ninety students and consisted of two wings separated by a solid dividing wall, the north wing for women, and the south wing for men with a common dining hall.
+It switched to a men's only dormitory soon after opening, no longer accepting women.
 Today, it is used as a building for classrooms and offices.
 8 University Hall Steps University Hall was the first building on the UO campus when it opened its doors in 1876.
 (The building was previously named after Mathew Deady, however was denamed in 2020 due to the racist values and beliefs he held).
-There are essentially two main entrances to the building, one on the west which provided a direct connection to downtown Eugene - this was the men's entrance, and one on the east - which was the women's entrance.
-The steps on the east were perceived as being shallower, aiding in the preference of the time for womens' ankles to not be exposed as they walked up the steps to the front door.
-9 Flower and Fern Fanatics at Villard Hall The tradition of the Fern & Flower Procession of graduating coeds each spring grew out of a secret society of junior girls call the FFFs (Fern Flower Fanatics) formed in 1894 by Luella Clay Carson to beautify the campus.
-In 1900, the first Fern & Flower Procession led by Mary Straub & Susie Barnard laid garlands on the steps of Villard Hall.
-Students spoke highly of Dr. Carson, the university's first dean of women, "It was she who gave us the artistic side of life."
-The FFFs planted ferns under Dr. Carson's Villard hall office window, where it was said the ferns were still visible 50 years later on the east side of Villard under the window.
-In 1951, the Flower & Fern Procession, consisting of women graduates, was held on the Women's Quad.
+There are essentially two main entrances to the building, one on the west which provided a direct connection to downtown Eugene - this was the men's entrance, and one on the east - which was the women's entrance, where you are standing now.
+If you look carefully, the difference in function is physically expressed by the steps on the east being shallower, so that the womens' ankles were not exposed as they walked up the steps to the front door.
+9 Flower and Fern Fanatics at Villard Hall The tradition of the Fern and Flower Procession grew out of a secret society of junior girls call the FFFs (Fern Flower Fanatics) formed in 1894 by Luella Clay Carson to beautify the campus.
+In 1900, the first Fern and Flower Procession led by Mary Straub and Susie Barnard laid garlands on the steps of Villard Hall.
+In 1951, the Flower and Fern Procession consisted of women graduates and was held on the Women's Quad.